-Proper cause has been defined as an appropriate reason for the court to change custody currently exists.
+The proper cause has been defined as an appropriate reason for the court to change custody currently exists.
 This would be something that is serious enough to have a significant impact on the child’s well-being.
 It would also be relevant to at least one of the best interests of the child factors.
-The moving party will likely to have to prove their case by a preponderance of the evidence (51% certainty or more likely than not).
+The moving party will likely have to prove their case by a preponderance of the evidence (51% certainty or more likely than not).

-Change of circumstances is the requirement that clients struggle to understand fully.
-Some common substantial change of circumstances may include the following: a loss or gain of employment, a sudden change in either party’s finances, a relocation of the parties or children, or a death.
-The key phrase we emphasize to client is that the conditions that could have a significant effect on the child’s well-being have materially changed.
+Change of circumstances is a requirement that clients struggle to understand fully.
+Some common substantial changes of circumstances may include the following: a loss or gain of employment, a sudden change in either party’s finances, a relocation of the parties or children, or a death.
+The key phrase we emphasize to the client is that the conditions that could significantly affect the child’s well-being have materially changed.
 This means the change is not temporary or agreed to by the parties.

 Understanding the two grounds for seeking a modification of an existing order leads us to the answer.
-Generally, the courts will only consider events that have happened since the entry of the last order to determine if the court will be able to decide if requested modification can be heard.
+Generally, the courts will only consider events that have happened since the entry of the last order to determine if the court will be able to decide if the requested modification can be heard.
 This is the first step in seeking a modification in a current custody or parenting time order.
 Visit our YouTube channel for more information on co-parenting, communication, and more.